jbcodeforce/shift_left_utils/docs/recipes.md

 ```

-## Build an inventory of Flink SQL DDL and DML statements
+## Build an inventory of Flink SQL DDL and DML statements with table name as key

-The inventory is built by crowling the `pipelines` folder and looking at each dml to get the table name.
-The inventory is a hashmap with the key being the table name and the value is a TableReference defined as:
+The inventory is built by crowling the `pipelines` folder and by looking at each dml to get the table name.
+The inventory is a hashmap with the key being the table name and the value is a `FlinkTableReference` defined as:

 ```python
 class FlinkTableReference(BaseModel):